 13. Border Collie Bull Staffy

-Parents: Staffordshire Bull Terrier x Border Collie mix
+Parents: Staffordshire Bull Terrier x BC mix

 They’re everything you would expect, given the Staffordshire Terrier.
 These dogs are brave, but die-hard loyal (almost to a fault).
-At the same time, they retain the playful nature you’d expect from a Border Collie.
+At the same time, they retain the playful and friendly nature you’d expect from a Border Collie.

 14. Borgi